 Nelson hooked and landed a fine walleye almost immediately.
 I cast out about 10 times and felt a heavy jolt through my medium-action rod.
 A combination of current and a strong fish dragged line off my reel with ease.
 I hung on and enjoyed the fight while the fish made several desperate lunges for freedom.
 My biggest was 18 1/2 inches long, not a trophy, but perfect eating size – a fact well documented at lunch the next day.
 We limited out that evening and returned to camp.
 I did not think that anything could equal the pheasant hunting, but the fishing did.

-Page 3 of 3 - The following morning I took another long walk to enjoy the clean, fresh air while my eyes feasted on the beautiful plains.
+The following morning I took another long walk to enjoy the clean, fresh air while my eyes feasted on the beautiful plains.
 I wondered how many buffalo and bands of Lakota once rode across this ocean of grass or if cavalry troops rode their horses through this area and how many unnamed battles were fought here that will never appear in our history books?

 Their long-gone generation fought and died for this land where lush grasses flow in unforgiving winds.
 But the hunt goes on as hunters return to hear those strong pheasant wings make addictive thundering sounds just one more time and feel the stout run of a good walleye.